Ga1ex/GalexPub---Airtable-scripts/README.md

 Alike - fuzzy compare for sentences (may be used to compare Addresses from different sources etc)
-Alike UI - same with input.config and select field and phrase
+Alike UI - same with input.config and select field and phrase (Levenstein - fuzzy compare with Levenstein distance, usable but incomplete)

 Attachment size - summary size of all attachments in all base tables, per table